 Celebrate Julaften on the 24th

 Christmas Eve is the main event during the Scandinavian Christmas, so we celebrate Christmas on the 24th.
 This is the evening we get together with family at home to have the main big dinner.
-The Christmas presents are placed under the tree and get opened after dinner.
+The Christmas presents are placed under the tree and open after dinner.

 Christmas is the time to enjoy warm, cosy evenings at home with some good festive food.
 There are many different variations of Norwegian Christmas food which can depend on where in the country you live or what your family is used to.
 The most popular Christmas Eve dinner is the ribbe (roasted pork belly), pinnekjøtt (salted, dried, and sometimes smoked lamb ribs) and lutefisk (cod cured in lye) also common dishes accompanied by potatoes and vegetables.